ggand0/ggando-website/content/blog/appstore.md

 ```

 Notes:
-- CFBundleIdentifier must match the App ID you registered on App Store Connect.
+- CFBundleIdentifier must match the Bundle ID you created on App Store Connect earlier.
 - LSMinimumSystemVersion is required.
 Without it, your build will be rejected:

 > ITMS-90983: Missing LSMinimumSystemVersion - The LSMinimumSystemVersion key must be present in the Info.plist file when submitting a macOS app.